cyberbotics/webots/docs/guide/using-your-ide.md

 It is simply a matter of setting up the IDE correctly to use the build rules of Webots controllers.

 Documenting every IDE for each OS is difficult to maintain.
-Thefore, only some of them are documented here.
+Therefore, only some of them are documented here.
 They could serve as a reference for others.

 The build rules are: